-- 1. Courts are for handball, racquetball, or wallyball only.

-- 2. Proper court shoes are required (no black soled or cleated shoes).

-- 3. All racquets must have bumper guards.

-- 4. Eye guards are required.

-- 5. No chewing gum or tobacco allowed in courts.

-- 6. No spitting on floors or walls.

-- 7. Avoid hitting walls with racquet.

-- Do not leave valuables unattended.
+- 1. Courts are for handball, racquetball, or wallyball only. - 2.
+Proper court shoes are required (no black soled or cleated shoes). - 3.
+All racquets must have bumper guards. - 4.
+Eye guards are required. - 5.
+No chewing gum or tobacco allowed in courts. - 6.
+No spitting on floors or walls. - 7.
+Hitting walls with racquet should be avoided. - 8.
+Valuables should not be left unattended.
 The College is not responsible for articles lost or stolen.
-Do not leave articles outside the courts.

-- 9. No food or beverages allowed in courts.
+Articles should not be left outside the courts. - 9.
+No food or beverages allowed in courts.